Apple iPhone 16 Pro Max vs Motorola Moto G Power 5G (2024)

 Who should buy each?

-Choose the Apple iPhone 16 Pro Max if: you want the best display for gaming, you need high-quality video recording at 4K, or you rely on long software support for years.
+Choose the Apple iPhone 16 Pro Max if: you want the best camera for photography, need a massive 6.9" display for gaming, or seek top-notch performance with 4K video recording.

 Conclusion